Welcome! I’m Tony Chan, the creator of Game Dev Loadout.

 But here is the thing, I am extremely proud that I was able to actually create a game.
 I lead a team to complete a full game!
-Even with all the mistakes I made, it was a great learning experience that I can take forward.
-I have the credibility that showed I took action and made something happen.
+Even with all the mistakes I made, it was a great learning experience that I can take forward with me on future games.
+I took action and made something happen.
+Finding Leo was released in October 2017.
 My next game will be better.

 We all heard the stories of how hard the game industry can be.
 People getting burnout, crunch time, terrible pay, layoffs, etc. Yet I still wanted to join no matter what.
 I started to go to local communities to network and build relationships.
-I even spoke in front of the Houston City Councils to ask for funding to grow the industry here.
+I even spoke in front of the Houston City Councils to ask for funding to grow the industry here in the city.
+Keep in mind that I’m a huge introvert.
+Before speaking in front of the councils, I was breathing heavily and sweating.
+That experience gave me the confidence that I can speak to anyone.
 I wanted to keep learning and hope, in the end, I will find a way in.